βΎοΈfxMINT: borrowing fxUSD against your BTC and ETH

 Under certain market conditions, a temporary borrowing cost can be applied to your position.
 Since fxMINT utilizes the xPOSITION infrastructure, the cost is applied to the entire collateral.
 Please be aware that the lower the LTV of your position, the higher the borrowing cost is relative to your debt.
 Again, in most situations, that cost is temporary.

-Learn more here: How does f(x) Protocol minimize funding costs?
+Learn more here: How does f(x) Protocol minimize funding costs or annual interests?